nategeier/resume-nate/README.md

 Nate is the most tenacious person you will meet.
 It's hard to pin him down, but once he has a focus and a goal no matter how big, he will execute.

 ### LMS Systems created
 Why we were successful: Our system delegated completion responsibility to everyone in management on all levels.
 A GM of a property saw in simple graphs their domains success or failures.
-Same went for regional managers and Corporate.
+Same went for regional managers and corporate.
 * Wyndham Worldwide (Days Inn, Microtel, Ramada, etc) GM management on-boarding
 * Wyndham Worldwide Latin America
 * Super 8 Hotels (all employees across 2,000+ properties)